pydantic/logfire/docs/guides/advanced/sampling.md

 12:24:40.293 info 2
 12:24:40.293 info 3
 12:24:40.293 info 7
+12:24:40.294 error 0
 12:24:40.294 error 1
 12:24:40.294 error 2
-12:24:40.294 error 4
-12:24:40.294 error 6
+12:24:40.294 error 3
-12:24:40.295 error 7
-12:24:40.295 error 8
-12:24:40.295 error 9
+12:24:40.295 error 4
 ```

-i.e. about 30% of the info logs and 60% of the error logs are kept.
+i.e. about 30% of the info logs and 100% of the error logs are kept.

-Both rates must be between 0 and 1, and `background_rate` must be less than `tail_sample_rate`.

-(Technical note: the trace ID is compared against each rate to determine inclusion, so the probabilities don't depend on the number of spans in the trace, and the rates give the probabilities directly without needing any further calculations.)
+(Technical note: the trace ID is compared against the head and background rates to determine inclusion, so the probabilities don't depend on the number of spans in the trace, and the rates give the probabilities directly without needing any further calculations.
+For example, with a head sample rate of `0.6` and a background rate of `0.3`, the chance of a non-notable trace being included is `0.3`, not `0.6 * 0.3`.)

-### Caveats of tail sampling
+## Caveats of tail sampling

-#### Memory usage
+### Memory usage

 For tail sampling to work, all the spans in a trace must be kept in memory until either the trace is included by sampling or the trace is completed and discarded.
 In the above example, the spans named `included span` don't have a high enough level to be included, so they are kept in memory until the error logs cause the entire trace to be included.
 This means that traces with a large number of spans can consume a lot of memory, whereas without tail sampling the spans would be regularly exported and freed from memory without waiting for the rest of the trace.